Where to stay in Stockholm

 Gamla Stan is packed full of surprises and one of them is Naturbageriet Sattva on Stora Nygatan street, a small bakery that does vegan versions of Swedish goodies and has shelves full of herbal teas.

-Kornhamnstorg, a waterside square on the western side, is brimming with pubs.
-Engelen is a great choice for live blues and jazz, as is The Temple Bar for its cheap pints and indie playlists.
+Kornhamnstorg, a waterside square on the western side, brims with pubs.
+Engelen is a great choice for live jazz and blues, as is The Temple Bar for its cheap pints and indie playlists.

-Learn about the Nobel Prize winners at Nobel Museum on Gamla Stan’s main square, Stortorget.
-Whilst you’re there, take in the gorgeous old buildings that fill the square.
+Learn about Nobel Prize winners at Nobel Museum on Gamla Stan’s main square, Stortorget.
+While you’re there, take in the gorgeous old buildings that surround the square.
 This a great place to start any self-guided tour of the neighbourhood, if you don’t get held up browsing a market first.

-Watch the sunset from the western edge of Riddarholmen, Gamla Stan’s tiny partner island.
-It’s quiet and the view across the water, with Södermalm to your left and Kungsholmen island to your right, puts you right at the heart of Stockholm.
+Watch the sun set from the western edge of Riddarholmen, Gamla Stan’s tiny sister island.
+It’s quiet and the view across the water, with Södermalm to your left and Kungsholmen island to your right, is really quite striking.

-The northern corner of downtown Stockholm might not be the oldest or prettiest, but for all it offers, it cannot be missed.
-Odenplan was already the central hub of the upmarket district of Vasastan, but has recently upped its game with a shiny new commuter rail station, underlining its pride of place in the middle of this Nordic capital.
-Surrounding Odenplan are some of Stockholm’s best-loved cafes, the national library and a treasure-chest of vintage stores to get lost in.
+The northern corner of downtown Stockholm might not be the oldest or prettiest, but it really can’t be missed.
+Odenplan was already the central hub of the upmarket Vasastan district, but has recently upped its game with a shiny new commuter rail station, underlining its pride of place in the middle of the Swedish capital.
+Surrounding Odenplan are some of Stockholm’s best-loved cafés, the national library and a smattering of brilliant vintage stores.

-Effortlessly cool Odenplan is unavoidable if you want the full experience of inner-city Stockholm.
-Simply walk up from the district of Norrmalm, past the central station or along the buzzing Sveavägen avenue, and keep going uphill until you reach Odengatan street.
-If you’re in a hurry, you can take the green metro line to get in from the south or west of Stockholm.
+Effortlessly cool Odenplan is unavoidable if you want the full inner-city Stockholm experience.
+Simply walk up from Norrmalm, past the central station or along the buzzing Sveavägen avenue, and keep going uphill until you reach Odengatan street.
+If you’re in a hurry, you can take the green metro line to get in from south or west Stockholm.

 A few affordable international chains have opened up hotels by Odenplan.
 The local Hotel Ibis Styles is on a quiet street just off Odengatan, where some rooms have even kept a few of their original features.